andrewyu22/tech-blog/README.md

 ## Description

-A simple tech-blog application using MVC layout
+A simple CMS-style tech blog site using MVC layout.
+This site allows users to publish articles, new blog posts and allow other users to comment on these new blogs & articles.

 Repo: https://github.com/andrewyu22/tech-blog